 Celebrations:

-2. What city had a Thanksgiving Day Parade which ends with Santa Claus getting a key to the city?
+- What city had a Thanksgiving Day Parade that ends with Santa Claus getting a key to the city?

 Answers